 In fact, a 0-0 draw is a clean sheet for both teams.

-What is the difference between a clean sheet and a win to nil?
+Difference between a clean sheet and a win to nil?

 To win the Win to Nil bet, you must win both parts of the bet.
 On the other hand, you only bet on which team will not score with clean sheet betting.
 A 0-0 draw wins a clean sheet bet, but not a Win to Nil bet.